-7.5.2 Generation Resource Cold Weather Checklist

-Attachment N of this Manual M14D contains the PJM generation resource Cold Weather Preparation Guideline and Checklist.
-This Checklist, or a similar one developed and maintained by the Generation Owner, should be used annually prior to the winter season to prepare its generation resources for extreme cold weather event operation.
+7.5.2 Generation Resource Cold Weather ChecklistAttachment N of this Manual M14D contains the PJM generation resource Cold Weather Preparation Guideline and Checklist.
+This Checklist, or a similar one developed and maintained by the Generation Owner, should be used annually prior to the local National Oceanic and Atmospheric Administration (NOAA) first frost date to prepare its generation resources for extreme cold weather event operation.
 Between November 1st and December 15th of each year, the Generation Owner's representative shall verify via eDART that the represented generation resources have completed the items on the checklist, or a substantially equivalent one developed by the Generation Owner.